UPDATED: AUGUST 07, 2023 | 1 MIN READ

 California Home Insurance With the Best Customer Service

 Those seeking top-tier customer service should consider AIG.
-The company had zero complaints in California registered with the National Association of Insurance Commissioners (NAIC) Complaint Index for 2021.
+The company registered zero complaints in California with the National Association of Insurance Commissioners (NAIC) Complaint Index for 2021.
 It also ranked 830/1,000 for overall satisfaction in J.D.
 Power’s June 2022 consumer survey.

 California Home Insurance That’s Best For Bundling

-If you’re aiming to save, consider purchasing your home and auto policies from the same company.
+If you aim to save, consider purchasing your home and auto policies from the same company.
 Allstate has the best discount, with homeowners saving up to 25% when they purchase an auto policy.
-Allstate also offers a 10% welcome discount for new customers along with safety and payment discounts.
+Allstate also offers a 10% welcome discount for new customers and safety and payment discounts.

 Local and Regional Home Insurance Carriers In California

 California Casualty offers homeowners policies that protect your home and personal items from things that damage your property.
 The policies also cover living expenses if you’re forced out of your home due to a covered loss or if someone is accidentally injured on your property.